New & improved pattern! (Download now from Ravelry)

 Alternatively, do a 3-needle bind-off to close the bottom of the bag (a common finish for closed ends before 1600).

 If you changed colors, pull the beginning and ending of the colored yarn carefully so the stitches on the outside are the same size as all the other stitches.
 Take the loose end of yarn and, on the inside of the bag, weave it in and out a few times among other stitches of the same color and trim off the end.

 Braid a carrying strap from leftover yarn (or any yarn you like).
 Sew it neatly onto the top of the bag at two opposite points.
 Cut or make two drawstrings — they work better if they are not wool.
 Shoelaces, smooth cotton string, and braided cotton embroidery thread work well.
 Thread both drawstrings in and out between the stitches in the third row from the top of the bag.
 Knot the two ends of each drawstring together.
 Pull one drawstring from each side to close the bag.

 Simple bags like this often show up in medieval paintings with three to five tassels along the bottom.

-For more information about the historical background of this bag, download the pattern now.
+For more information about historical knitting, download the pattern!